immanuelgoko07-ctrl/ML2-CAPSTONE/README.md

 Malaria remains one of the most significant public health challenges in Africa.
 This project analyzes malaria incidence and preventive strategies across all African countries from 2007 to 2017 using country-level longitudinal data.
 Each country is identified by an ISO-3 code and includes geographical attributes (latitude and longitude), reported malaria cases, and annual preventive measures.

 The project integrates machine learning to uncover trends, evaluate prevention effectiveness, and predict future malaria outbreaks.
-The ultimate goal is to provide actionable, data-driven insights for policymakers, NGOs, and health organizations.
+The ultimate goal is to provide actionable, data-driven insights for policymakers, NGOs and health organizations.

 ---